Boaz Weinstein: Personal life

 Weinstein is a skilled poker and blackjack player.
 He had become interested in blackjack since the early 1990s and learned card counting after reading Edward O. Thorp's Beat the Dealer.
 He often played with a secretive blackjack team from MIT which has been profiled in the book Bringing Down the House, later adapted into the film 21.
 Weinstein is reportedly on the blacklist of several casinos as a card counter.
 In 2005, Warren Buffett invited him to play in a celebrity poker tournament where Weinstein won a Maserati.

 In 2010, Weinstein married Tali Farhadian in Manhattan.
-The couple has three daughters.
+The pair divorced in 2024.
+His former wife is a Democrat who served in the Obama Department of Justice and ran for Manhattan District Attorney in 2021.
+The former couple share three daughters.

 In 2012, Weinstein bought a $25.5 million property on Manhattan's Fifth Avenue, from the estate of Huguette Clark.